Lemon Butter Shrimp Skewers

 How to Make Lemon Butter Shrimp Skewers:

-- Preheat grill or grill pan to medium-high heat.
+- Preheat a grill or grill pan to medium-high heat and lightly oil the grates.

-- In a large bowl, whisk together lemon juice, melted butter, cilantro, red chili, and garlic.
+- In a large bowl, whisk together the lemon juice, melted butter, chopped cilantro, sliced red chili, and minced garlic.

-- Thread shrimp onto skewers, discarding excess marinade.
+- Thread the shrimp onto skewers, spacing them slightly apart.
+Discard any remaining marinade.

-- Grill for 2–3 minutes per side, or until shrimp are pink, opaque, and slightly charred.
+- Grill the shrimp for 2-3 minutes per side, turning once, until the shrimp are pink, opaque, and lightly charred.

 Recipe Notes & Tips: